smart2pet/SmartPET-Feeder/README.md

                                            "time_h": $hour,
                                            "time_m": $minutes,
                                            }

+#### Mobile APP Use
++ I developed a mobile app (Now just in Android bring it in iOS later).
+It was simple and crude for now.
+If you can contribute, please contribute to it.
+Project Address: https://github.com/smart2pet/SmartPETFeederMobile.git.
 ## Contributing:

-Open a pull request is welcome for us.
-But if you want to make bug fixes or major changes such as a new function, etc., please create an issue first.
++ We accept and welcome contributes.
+You can create an issue for reporting bugs.
+But it's better to solve them by yourself.
+You just need to create an issue for some bugs that you can't resolve or you want to make some new functions.
++ For more details, please look at CONTRIBUTING.md.

 ## License